 5.1 The Planning Policy Team will manage the consultations on matters relating to the Local Development Framework (LDF).
-Consultation procedures for planning applications will be managed by the Council's Development Control Area Planning Teams.
-For the major development areas the consultation on masterplanning or on planning applications for these areas will be done by the Major Development Team in New Communities.
+Consultation procedures for planning applications will be managed by the Council's Development Management Area Planning Teams.
+For the major development areas the consultation on masterplanning or on planning applications for these areas will be done by the Major Development Team.